OpenTermsArchive/contrib-versions/Coursera/Privacy Policy.md

 *   Partner sites.
 Partner sites providing Online Course related tools and services to Coursera users may collect nonfinancial individual level user data regarding the individual’s use of that partner site while engaged with such Online Course related activities, and the partner sites may share that data with Coursera for the purpose of improving Coursera’s services, the partner site’s services, and the individual’s education experience.
 This data includes information such as the amount of time spent on the partner site and pages viewed.

 *   Third Party Credit Card Processing.
 Coursera provides you with the ability to pay for Online Courses and other services using a credit card through a third party payment processing service provider.
 Please note that our service provider – not Coursera – collects and processes your credit card information.

 How We Use the Information

-1.  **Information relating to your use of our Site.** We use information relating to your use of the Site to build higher quality, more useful services by performing statistical analyses of the collective characteristics and behavior of our users, and by measuring demographics and interests regarding specific areas of our Site.
+**1\.
+Information relating to your use of our Site.** We use information relating to your use of the Site to build higher quality, more useful services by performing statistical analyses of the collective characteristics and behavior of our users, and by measuring demographics and interests regarding specific areas of our Site.
 We may also use this information to ensure the security of our services and the Site.

-2.  **Personally Identifiable Information provided directly by you or via third parties.** Except as set forth in this Privacy Policy or as specifically agreed to by you, Coursera will not disclose any of your Personally Identifiable Information.
+**2\.
+Personally Identifiable Information provided directly by you or via third parties.** Except as set forth in this Privacy Policy or as specifically agreed to by you, Coursera will not disclose any of your Personally Identifiable Information.
 In addition to the other uses set forth in this Privacy Policy, we may disclose and otherwise use Personally Identifiable Information as described below.

 *   Providing the Site and our services.
 We use Personally Identifiable Information which you provide to us in order to allow you to access and use the Site and in order to provide any information, products or services that you request from us.